nss-day-cohort-30/bangazon-api-maniacal-magpies/README.md

 ## Test Classes

 Each feature ticket your team will work on for this sprint has testing requirements.
 This boilerplate solution has a testing project includes with some starter code.
 You must make sure that all tests pass before you submit a PR.

+## Directions For Use

+1. Make sure the nuGet packages **System.Data.SqlClient**, **xunit**, and **xunit.runner.visualstudio** are installed in Microsoft Visual Studio
+1. Download the code and open in Visual Studio
+1. Run the code (Debug menu > Start without Debugging)
+1. Congratulations, the Bangazon API server is now running!

+Ensure your database is properly created using the [Official Bangazon SQL](./create-bangazonapi-tables.sql) and fill with desired data.
+This can be accomplished using either a SQL database program such as Azure Data Studio, or an API front-end program such as Postman.

+In order to enable built-in integrated tests, please use the following SQL code: [Official Bangazon Testing Data](./fill-bangazon-tables.sql) in Azure Data Studio.

+For **Department** testing, use the official Bangazon SQL, then run ``INSERT INTO Department ([Name], Budget) VALUES ('Engineering', 400000);
+INSERT INTO Department ([Name], Budget) VALUES ('Accounting', 250000);
+INSERT INTO Department ([Name], Budget) VALUES ('I.T.', 450000);
+INSERT INTO Department ([Name], Budget) VALUES ('Human Resources', 175500);
+INSERT INTO Department ([Name], Budget) VALUES ('Custodial', 15000);
+INSERT INTO Department ([Name], Budget) VALUES ('Custodial', 15000);
+INSERT INTO Department ([Name], Budget) VALUES ('Custodial', 15000);
+INSERT INTO Department ([Name], Budget) VALUES ('Custodial', 15000);
+INSERT INTO Department ([Name], Budget) VALUES ('Custodial', 15000);
+INSERT INTO Department ([Name], Budget) VALUES ('Custodial', 15000);

+INSERT INTO Employee (FirstName, LastName, DepartmentId, IsSuperVisor) VALUES ('Bange', 'Tend', 2, 'True');
+INSERT INTO Employee (FirstName, LastName, DepartmentId, IsSuperVisor) VALUES ('Tony', 'Bob', 2, 'True');
+INSERT INTO Employee (FirstName, LastName, DepartmentId, IsSuperVisor) VALUES ('Bob', 'Davies', 1, 'False');``

+If any tests fail, re-run CREATE, then FILL, then run that test by itself.
+If it fails again, please report the results as a bug.